fjl/p2p-drafts/dns-discovery.md

 regularly.

 The scheme described here is a replacement for client bootstrap node lists with equivalent security and many additional benefits.
-The permissioned nature of the scheme is comparable to current practice because client developers are in full control of current bootstrap node lists and any further nodes reachable through them.

 DNS node lists may also be useful to Ethereum peering providers because their customers can configure the client to use the provider's list.
 Finally, the scheme serves as a fallback option for nodes which can't join the node discovery DHT.

 # Specification